-This is in reference to your letter of May 23, 2002, requesting advance approval of your grant procedures under section 4945(g) of the Internal Revenue Code.
+This is in reference to your representative's letter of July 30, 2003, requesting advance approval of your grant procedures under section 4945(g) of the Internal Revenue Code.

 The information submitted shows that the grants will be administered by F, a publicly supported organization, under its B program.
 Organizations operating under the B program may elect the C and/or the D option.